Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - Zenless Zone Zero TC.
 Entire Unity Game, remade as a Gameplay mod PWAD or better, drastic Total Conversion with maps complete with the 1 to 1 gameplay
 - Dangdut in GM1 MIDI.
 Soundtrack for Doom WADs using Dangdut styled song.
 The one that goes e.g. dung tak dung
+- Demo.MID.
+Doom Demo system but instead using Standard MIDI format.
+Keypresses go to Notes.
+Feedbacks are Text inputs.
+This feedback tells that this event should happen, and if in that happen the actual game did not say the same at that exact moment, that mean you likely have cheated or used wrong mechanism, or compromised demo.
+It can also tell overall this would desync with this mechanism setup.

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes